friedrith/natural-script/README.md

 A demo is available at url [ns.techmind.io](http://ns.techmind.io/).

-> Other kind of information will be available soon like cities, countries, etc
+> Other kind of information will be available soon like countries, occurences, etc.

 ## Getting started